UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 The nothing object:
   - ``None``

-(There are intricacies to all of these that we'll get into later)
+(There are intricacies to all of these that we'll get into later.)

 Code structure